 Everyone needs nature and we’ve got some ideas and inspiration to make the most of your autumn visits to Attingham.
-Whatever the season, and whatever the weather there's plenty of adventures to be had; from putting your best foot forward on the Tree-mendous trail around the Mile Walk, to exploring nature at this time of year with some ideas from the National Trust's list of '50 things to do before you're 11 ¾'.
+Whatever the season, and whatever the weather there's plenty of adventures to be had; from putting your best foot forward on the Tree-mendous trail around the Mile Walk, spotting what's in the Woollen Woods, and having a go at making your own spooky forest face from clay.

 Download the Tree-mendous Trail for Nature Explorers

-New for this season is the downloadable Tree-mendous Trail for Nature Explorers that takes you around the Mile Walk ending in the Field of Play.
+Download the Tree-mendous Trail for Nature Explorers, this short walk takes you around the Mile Walk ending at the Field of Play.